Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take pain medicines as directed.
 Don’t wait until the pain gets bad before taking them.
 Don’t drink alcohol while on pain medicines.

-Wear a comfortable, snug-fitting bra at all times, even to bed, to help keep swelling down.
+Wear a comfortable, snug-fitting bra at all times, even to bed.
+This helps keep swelling down.

-If strips of tape have been used to close your incision, do not pull them off.
+If strips of tape have been used to close your incision, don't pull them off.
 Let them fall off on their own.

 If you have a gauze bandage, keep it and the wound dry for 48 hours.
 If the gauze bandage gets wet, replace it with a clean, dry bandage.